Charan0/SudokuSolver-OpenCV/README.md

 This is the image obtained after applying some morphological transformations using <code>morph_image()</code>.
 Specifically for this task I have first converted the image from color to black and white and then performed Gaussian Blur to smooth the image and then applied a threshold operation.
 The end result of these operations is as shown in the above sample.
 </p>
 </div>

+### NOTE: The source image is of a very high resolution and when resizing it as it can be seen much noise is expected in the output.
+This noise is causes many disturbances for the NN model used for predicting the digits but while capturing the input from (say) a webcam such high amount of noise is not present.

 ## Contours